turbonomic/tbutil/tools/template.md

 | [{{ . }}]({{urlbase}}/{{.}}) | {{ pdfsum . }} | {{ getPdfNote . }} |
 {{- end }}
 {{- end }}

+## Open-source Licenses

+TBUtil is built in the GO language from opensource components.
+Tbutil and the majority of its componets are licensed with the [Apache License V2.0 (Jan 2004)](../licenses/git.turbonomic.com/cs/turbo-util/LICENSE), but some use different licenses.

+The component license files and source code (where the license mandates that it is provided) can be browsed [here](../licenses).